aditiaprasetio/wemo-apps/README.md

 # wemo-apps
-Weather Monitoring - React Native
+Weather Monitoring - React Native & Expo SDK

 This is my Mini-Thesis.
 I create mobile app using React Native, and this is my first experience using React Native.